pathull/social-lite/README.md

-# A minimalist social media app designed to highlight core features.
+# A social media app designed to highlight the important features for a great UX.